onflow/docs/docs/evm/cadence/vm-bridge.md

 # Cross-VM Bridge

 Flow provides the [Cross-VM Bridge](https://www.github.com/onflow/flow-evm-bridge) which enables the movement of fungible and non-fungible tokens between Cadence & EVM.
-The Cross-VM Bridge is a contract-based, trustless protocol enabling the automated and atomic bridging of tokens from Cadence into EVM with their corresponding ERC-20 and ERC-721 token types.
+The Cross-VM Bridge is a contract-based protocol enabling the automated and atomic bridging of tokens from Cadence into EVM with their corresponding ERC-20 and ERC-721 token types.
 In the opposite direction, it supports bridging of arbitrary ERC-20 and ERC-721 tokens from EVM to Cadence as their corresponding FT or NFT token types.

 The Cross-VM Bridge internalizes the capabilities to deploy new token contracts in either VM state as needed, resolving access to, and maintaining links between associated contracts.
 It additionally automates account and contract calls to enforce source VM asset burn or lock, and target VM token mint or unlock.

-Developers wishing to use the Cross-VM Bridge will be required to use a Cadence transaction for cross-VM bridging functionality is currently not available natively in EVM.
+Developers wishing to use the Cross-VM Bridge will be required to use a Cadence transaction.
+Cross-VM bridging functionality is not currently available natively in EVM on Flow.
 By extension, this means that the EVM account bridging from EVM to Cadence must be a [`CadenceOwnedAccount` (COA)](./interacting-with-coa.md) as this is the only EVM account type that can be controlled from the Cadence runtime.

 This [FLIP](https://github.com/onflow/flips/pull/233) outlines the architecture and implementation of the VM bridge.
 This document will focus on how to use the Cross-VM Bridge and considerations for fungible and non-fungible token